mcalla314/tkintertoy/docs/tutorial.rst

 #.
 Same as above.
 #.
 Same as above.
 #.
 Get the category the user clicked on.
 #.
-Using this category as a key, set all the values in the **ttcombobox** widget list
+Using this category as a key, set all the items in the **ttcombobox** widget list
-   to the list returned by the lookup dictionary, rather than the **ttentry** widget, which is why the ``SetValues`` option is used.
+   to the list returned by the lookup dictionary, rather than the **ttentry** widget, which is why the ``allValues`` option is used.
 #.
 Blank lines improve code readability.
 #.
 Create an instance of the ``Gui`` class labeled ``app``.
 Notice that ``app.gui``
    will refer to the ``Window`` created in the ``__init__`` method and ``app.gui.content`` will have the contents of the window.
 #.
-Start the gui processing loop and wait for the user to click on a button.
+Start the event processing loop and wait for the user to click on a button.
 #.
 Check to see if the user clicked on Ok by seeing if content is not None.
 #.
 Retrieve the value of each widget using the get method.
 #.
 Same as above.